Dental Fillings Plantation, FL

 • Inlay & Onlay: Inlays and Onlays are used to address more advanced decay affecting large surface areas or deep crevices on the crown of the tooth.
 Onlays are used to cover the cusps of a tooth, while inlays are used to fill the area between cusps.
 Made of dental grade porcelain an inlay or onlay is a highly durable solution that seals out bacteria preventing future damage to the tooth.

-A dental filling is a routine dental procedure that is typically completed in just one visit to our Plantation, FL dentist office.
+A dental filling is a routine dental procedure that is typically completed in just one visit to our Plantation, FL, dental office.
 Dental fillings are a minimally invasive procedure and patients experience little to no discomfort during treatment.

 A patient who suffers from dental anxiety may discuss sedation dentistry options with Dr. Dham prior to their procedure.
 Sedation dentistry can help patients who fear the dentist feel comfortable enough to receive the dental care they need.
 Sedation can be used to calm the patients nerves before their filling.